zulip/zulip/templates/zerver/help/send-a-stream-message.md

 A box similar to the one shown in the above image will appear.

-In the **Stream** field, input the stream name of the message you want your message to be located in.
+In the **Stream** field, input the name of the stream you want your message to be located in.
 When you begin typing a stream name, autocomplete suggestions will appear.

 ![Stream does not exist](/static/images/help/stream-none.png)